Hexworks/hexworks-site/_zircon_docs/2018-07-18-a-zircon-crash-course.md

 As you can see a [TileGraphics] can be copied and it contains some factory methods which you can use to derive other [DrawSurface]s such as [Layer]s and sub tile graphics objects.
-The former is explained [here][how-layers-work], the latter is an object which can be used as a "window" over a [TileGraphics] which will constrain read/write operations on the underlying [TileGraphics] object.
+The former is explained [here][how-layers-work], the latter is an object which can be used as a "window" over a [TileGraphics] which will constrain read/write operations positionally on the underlying [TileGraphics] object.

 Let's create an *actual* [TileGraphics]: